Justice in Institutions for Black Women, Girls, and Femmes

 2025 Statewide Survey

-Thanks to widespread community support and participation, we collected more than 750 responses to the Justice in Institutions for Black Women, Girls, and Femmes statewide survey from August 4 to October 31, 2025!
-The survey asked Black women, girls and femmes about their experiences with and expectations of state agencies, emergency services, and community organizations that serve people impacted by violence.
-Thank you to our dedicated partners and participants statewide who shared their time and expertise.
-See our next steps below!
+Thanks to widespread community support and participation, we collected 767 responses to the Justice in Institutions for Black Women, Girls, and Femmes statewide survey, which asked Black women, girls and femmes about their experiences with and expectations of state agencies, emergency services, and community organizations that serve people impacted by violence.
+In 2026, we conducted additional focus groups and individual interviews to ensure our findings were representative and robust.

 Timeline